 Create Your Account in Under 3 MinutesLeading vs. Lagging Signals: The PPI to CPI Pass-Through

 The relationship between CPI and PPI identifies as a supply-chain pipeline, where the Producer Price Index reveals early cost pressures that verifiably reach consumers in the subsequent months.
 The “pressure cooker” analogy explains how PPI is the ‘heat’ in the pipes and CPI is the final ‘whistle’ of inflation, rising PPI signals future consumer prices.
-Supply chain transmission shows how the 8.5% jump in 2026 energy materials (Diesel/Freight) filters into grocery store prices within weeks.
+Supply chain transmission is why a producer-level energy shock shows up in grocery prices weeks later rather than immediately: diesel and freight are inputs to almost every consumer good.

 Divergence risks identify scenarios where CPI remains flat while PPI surges, signaling future profit margin compression for corporations, businesses absorb costs rather than passing them immediately.
 Core PPI insights reveal the importance of excluding volatile food and energy; this ‘sticky’ inflation is what central banks fear most.
 Technical vs Fundamental Analysis: Which Is Better? explains how traders incorporate fundamental data into technical entry strategies.